Biden: Russia 'shamelessly violated' UN Charter in Ukraine - NewsBreak

 His Wednesday address comes on the heels of Ukrainian forces retaking control of large stretches of territory near Kharkiv.
 But even as Ukrainian forces have racked up battlefield wins, much of Europe is feeling painful blowback from economic sanctions levied against Russia.
 A vast reduction in Russian oil and gas has led to a sharp jump in energy prices, skyrocketing inflation and growing risk of Europe slipping into a recession.

-Biden's visit to the U.N. also comes as his administration's efforts to revive the 2015 Iran nuclear deal appear stalled.
+Biden's visit to the U.N. also comes as his administration's efforts to revive the 2015 Iran nuclear deal appears stalled.

 The deal brokered by the Obama administration — and scrapped by Trump in 2018 — provided billions of dollars in sanctions relief in exchange for Iran's agreement to dismantle much of its nuclear program and open its facilities to extensive international inspection.

-“While the United States is prepared for a mutual return to the Joint Comprehensive Plan of Action, if Iran steps up to its obligations, the United States is clear: We will not allow Iran to acquire nuclear weapons,” Biden said.

-U.S. National Security Adviser Jake Sullivan said administration officials would be consulting with fellow signers of the 2015 agreement on the sidelines of this week's meetings.
+Sullivan said no breakthrough with Iran is expected during the General Assembly but Biden would make clear in his speech that a deal can still be done "if Iran is prepared to be serious about its obligations."
+He added that administration officials would be consulting with fellow signatories of the 2015 deal on the sidelines of this week's meetings.

 This year's U.N. gathering is back to being a full-scale, in-person event after two years of curtailed activity due to the pandemic.
 In 2020, the in-person gathering was canceled and leaders instead delivered prerecorded speeches; last year was a mix of in-person and prerecorded speeches.
-Biden and first lady Jill Biden were hosting a leaders' reception on Wednesday evening.
+Biden and first lady Jill Biden were set to host a leaders' reception on Wednesday evening.

-China's President Xi Jinping opted not to attend this year's U.N. gathering, but his country's conduct and intentions loomed large.
+China's President Xi Jinping opted not to attend this year's U.N. gathering, but his country's conduct and intentions will loom large during the leaders' talks.

-Weeks after tensions flared across the Taiwan Strait as China objected to the visit to Taiwan of House Speaker Nancy Pelosi, Biden called for “peace and stability” and said the U.S. would “oppose unilateral changes in the status quo by either side.”
-That came days after Biden repeated that the U.S. would militarily assist Taiwan if China sought to invade.
+Last month, the U.N. human rights office raised concerns about possible "crimes against humanity" in China's western region against Uyghurs and other largely Muslim ethnic groups.
+Beijing has vowed to suspend cooperation with the office and blasted what it described as a Western plot to undermine China's rise.

-China’s government on Monday said Biden’s statement in a CBS “60 Minutes” interview that American forces would defend the self-ruled island was a violation of U.S. commitments on the matter, but it gave no indication of possible retaliation.
+Meanwhile, China's government on Monday said Biden's statement in a CBS "60 Minutes" interview that American forces would defend Taiwan if Beijing tried to invade the self-ruled island was a violation of U.S. commitments on the matter, but it gave no indication of possible retaliation.

-Biden on Wednesday also declared that "fundamental freedoms are at risk in every part of our world," citing last month's U.N. human rights office report raising concerns about possible "crimes against humanity" in China's western region against Uyghurs and other largely Muslim ethnic groups.

-He also singled out for criticism the military junta in Myanmar, the Taliban controlling Afghanistan, and Iran, where he said the U.S. supports protests in Iran that sprang up in recent days after a 22-year-old woman died while being held by the morality police for violating the country’s Islamic dress code.
+The White House said after the interview that there has been no change in U.S. policy on Taiwan, which China claims as its own.
+That policy says Washington wants to see Taiwan's status resolved peacefully but doesn't say whether U.S. forces might be sent in response to a Chinese attack.

 Follow AP coverage of the U.N.
 General Assembly at https://apnews.com/hub/united-nations-general-assembly